 The percentage of our tenants that renew their leases every year.
 This is important because turnover leads to vacancy – which is the biggest expense you could potentially have as a landlord.
 More lease renewals leads to less turnover, which results in fewer expenses for you!

 The approximate number of rental applications we’ve processed.
 After looking at this number of credit and background reports, we know what to look for when it comes to processing Loveland rental applications.

 The number of states in which we have taught property management continuing educational classes for state Realtor associations.
 We teach thousands of Realtors and property managers each year - helping to educate them on how to do property management better.

-The amount of money we guarantee you for lost rent, pet damage or legal eviction expenses.
-If we approve and place a tenant in your Loveland rental property and we have to evict that tenant for non-payment of rent, we will pay up to $1,000 of lost rent or legal fees.
+The amount of money we guarantee you for pet damage or legal eviction expenses.
+If we approve and place a tenant in your Loveland rental property and we have to evict that tenant for non-payment of rent, we will pay up to $1,000 of legal fees.
 We will also pay up to $1,000 in pet damage if we approve a pet who does damage.
 Click here for more details.

 Although we hope to work together for many years to come, we don’t believe in long-term “forced” contracts.
 Rather we believe we should earn your business every single day.
 Should you ever find our services lacking, you can terminate our agreement with a simple 30-day notice; and with no termination fees or penalties.

 That’s not our Loveland property management office phone number - it’s my (Marc Cunningham) personal cell number.
 If you ever have a problem as a client, you can call me directly.
 Just please don't call during dinner, my wife doesn't like that!

 The amount of money we have donated to our ‘Grace-Gives’ fund over the last 12 months.
 We use this money to help responsible residents who encounter unexpected financial difficulties.
 For every lease we sign, we donate money into our ‘Grace-Gives’ account.
 We’ve been able to help many residents in time of need!
 Click here for details.